Published on 2019-09-18· Updated on 2022-08-16

 The JavaMail reference implementation is licensed under the Common Development and Distribution License (CDDL) v1.1 and GNU General Public License (GPL) v2 with Classpath Exception.

-In this guide, you will get detailed steps on how to setup JavaMail in your Java Project and implement JavaMail API to build and send emails on SMTP protocol.
+In this tutorial, you will get detailed steps on how to set up JavaMail in your Java project And implement JavaMail API to build and send emails on SMTP protocol.

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd"> <modelVersion>4.0.0</modelVersion> <groupId>SendEmail</groupId> <artifactId>SendEmail</artifactId> <version>0.0.1-SNAPSHOT</version> <name>SendEmail</name> <description>This artiface will send emails using Java Mail API</description> </project>